Exabyte-io/documentation/docs/jobs-cli/actions/submit.md

 11665.cluster-001
 ```

-The `qsub` command displays the **job_id**, which includes the alias of the cluster where the job has been submitted (11665.cluster-001 in the above example).
-It is important to remember this job_id for job tracking and problem resolution, as well as in the eventuality of [job termination](terminate.md).

 The complete manual page for this `qsub` listing all the possible option flags command can be reviewed in Ref. [^1].

+## Jobs ID

+Just after it is entered, the `qsub` command displays the **"job id"**, which includes the alias of the cluster where the job has been submitted (11665.cluster-001 in the above example).

+It is important to remember this "job id" for job tracking and any problem resolution, as well as in the eventuality of [job termination](terminate.md) by the user.

 ## Links